ad-freiburg/ad-blog/content/post/project-bill-of-material-exploration-service.md

    - validFrom (datetime): Timestamp, when this BoM started to be valid
    - validUntil (datetime): Timestamp, when this BoM stops to be valid
    - hasProbability (float, optional): Probability, that this child is used as an alternative (if it is an alternative material)

+Additionally, there is another property called hasComponent, which connects the parent and the child material directly.
+This property is used to find all paths starting or ending at some material.

 <img src="/../../img/project_bill_of_material_exploration_service/datamodel.png" width=100%>